 Personal information and privacy

 Personal and financial information is currency for criminals online.
-With your stolen identity, a criminal can access your bank account, obtain credit cards or loans in your name and potentially ruin your credit rating.
+With your stolen identity, a criminal may be able to access your bank account, obtain credit cards or loans in your name and potentially ruin your credit rating.

-Steps you can take to protect your identity online
+How to protect your privacy and identity online

 You also need to think about what information you may have online that is spread across multiple sites.
 Identity thieves can piece together your identity from public information that is available about you online.